Equality, diversity and inclusion

 The duty also applies to private sector companies when delivering services on our behalf or carrying out activities relating to our PSED objectives.

-We’ve engaged with our people and stakeholders to set our new EDI ambitions, goals and objectives which run from April 2020 to March 2025.
-These will be published shortly.
+We’ve engaged with our people and stakeholders to set our new EDI ambitions, goals and objectives, which run from April 2020 to March 2025.

 Our road network provides links to communities and businesses, and contributes to the UK’s national wellbeing and economic growth.
 We aim to ensure our services are fair and accessible to people.